Beautiful in My Eyes

 "Beautiful in My Eyes" is a song by American singer-songwriter Joshua Kadison.
-It was released in February 1994 as the second single from his 1993 debut album, Painted Desert Serenade, surpassing the performance of his debut single and breakout hit "Jessie", reaching No. 19 on the US Billboard Hot 100 and charting in four other countries, including Australia, where it peaked at No. 5.
+It was written by Kadison and produced by Peter Van Hooke and Rod Argent.
+Released in February 1994, by SBK and ERG, as the second single from his debut album, Painted Desert Serenade (1993), it surpassed the performance of his debut single and breakout hit "Jessie", reaching No. 19 on the US Billboard Hot 100 and charting in four other countries, including Australia, where it peaked at No. 5.
 In 1995, it was re-released in the United Kingdom, reaching the top 40 and peaking at No. 37 on the UK Singles Chart.

 Background

 Kadison described the song as being about "a love that just lasts forever, and you'll always be beautiful in my eyes."
 Years after its release, the song was often mistaken as an Elton John song, due to Kadison's baritone voice being similar to John's and in how he plays the piano on it.

 Critical reception

-Larry Flick from Billboard wrote, "Kadison follows the slow-growing "Jessie" with another easy-going, piano-driven pop ballad wrapped with sugary, romantic prose and gospel-spiked background vocals.
+Larry Flick from Billboard magazine wrote, "Kadison follows the slow-growing 'Jessie' with another easy-going, piano-driven pop ballad wrapped with sugary, romantic prose and gospel-spiked background vocals.
 Kadison's earnest, wide-eyed performance keeps things from flying too far over the top.
 Song will test his base at top 40 radio, although it is an easy bet for immediate AC action."
 Fell and Rufer from the Gavin Report remarked that it was released on the one-year anniversary of the release of his first single, complimenting it as a "fabulous production that builds to a string-laden climax."
 A reviewer from Music Week gave it three out of five, commenting, "Another obvious smash from this softcore Billy Joel.
-Despite the comparative UK failure of "Jessie", one of these songs is going to take off here, but which one?"
+Despite the comparative UK failure of 'Jessie', one of these songs is going to take off here, but which one?"